 Walt Disney Co.
-(DIS:US)’s superhero film, “Captain America: The Winter Soldier,” was No. 1 for a third straight weekend in the U.S. and Canada, with sales of $26.6 million, Rentrak Corp. said in a statement.
-Fox’s “Rio 2” garnered $22.5 million, and the Johnny Depp sci-fi drama “Transcendence” opened with $11.2 million to place fourth for Warner Bros.
+(DIS:US)’s superhero film, “Captain America: The Winter Soldier,” was No. 1 for a third straight weekend in the U.S. and Canada, with sales of $25.6 million, Rentrak Corp. said in a statement today.
+“Heaven Is for Real,” a religion-themed movie from Sony Corp.
+(6758), opened in second place with $22.5 million.
+The Johnny Depp sci-fi drama “Transcendence” collected $10.9 million to open in fourth for Warner Bros.
 (TWX:US)

 The weekend sales highlighted the durability of Disney’s Marvel superheroes, along with the shrewd decision to open the film before the big summer rush of competing pictures.
 Easter weekend gave fans an extra day off Friday to visit theaters.

-“The Winter Soldier” was projected to take in $24.5 million in its third weekend while “Rio 2” was expected to collect $24 million, according to BoxOffice.com, which issued both forecasts.
+“The Winter Soldier” was projected to take in $24.5 million in its third weekend, while “Heaven Is for Real” was expected to open with $17 million, according to BoxOffice.com, which issued both forecasts.

-The faith-based film features Greg Kinnear as a small-town father who must support his young son who glimpses the afterlife during a near-death experience.
-The movie benefited from favorable reviews, with a 53 percent positive rating on Rottentomatoes.com.
+“Heaven Is for Real” is a faith-based film featuring Greg Kinnear as a small-town father who must support his young son who glimpses the afterlife during a near-death experience.
+The movie benefited from favorable reviews, with a 52 percent positive rating on Rottentomatoes.com.

 “The success of ‘Heaven is for Real’ is certainly something to be noted,” said Contrino.
 “This year has been a pretty big validation for religious movies.
 We haven’t seen the last of it.
 You’ll see more films aimed at religious moviegoers.”

-Weekend sales for the movie, with a production budget of $100 million, according to Box Office Mojo, suggest Depp is still seeking his comeback film after disappointing results in Disney’s “The Lone Ranger” last summer and the lackluster “Dark Shadows” in 2012
+Weekend sales for the movie, with a production budget of $100 million, according to Box Office Mojo, show Depp is still seeking his comeback film after disappointing results in Disney’s “The Lone Ranger” last summer and the lackluster “Dark Shadows” in 2012.

 To contact the reporter on this story: Ben Livesey in San Francisco at email@example.com